mucsci-students/2024fa-475-Commodore64/README.md

 Controls:
 WASD - Move
+Left Click - Attack (in direction of mouse)
 Q - fire warp projectile(in direction of mouse) / teleport to it if already fired F - Open Inventory
 Esc - Pause Shortcut